-This information provides you as parents, legal guardians, and surrogate parents of children with disabilities from three (3) years of age through age twenty-one (21) and students who have reached age eighteen (18), the age of majority, with an overview of your educational rights or procedural safeguards.
+This information provides you as parents, legal guardians, and surrogate parents of children with disabilities from 3 years of age through age 21 and students who have reached age 18, the age of majority, with an overview of your educational rights or procedural safeguards.

-The Notice of Procedural Safeguards is required under the Individuals with Disabilities Education Act (in English, referred to as IDEA) and must be provided to you:
+The Notice of Procedural Safeguards is required under the Individuals with Disabilities Education Act (IDEA) and must be provided to you:

-When you ask for a copy The first time your child is referred for a special education assessment Each time you are given an assessment plan to evaluate your child Upon receipt of the first state or due process complaint in a school year, and When the decision is made to make a removal that constitutes a change of placement
+- When you ask for a copy - The first time your child is referred for a special education assessment - Each time you are given an assessment plan to evaluate your child - Upon receipt of the first state or due process complaint in a school year, and - When the decision is made to make a removal that constitutes a change of placement

-(20 USC 1415[d]; 34 CFR 300.504; EC 56301[d] [2], EC 56321, and 56341.1[g] [1])
+(20 United States Code [USC] Section 1415[d]; 34 Code of Federal Regulations [CFR] Section 300.504; California Education Code [EC] Section 56301[d] [2], EC Section 56321, and EC Section 56341.1[g] [1])

-What is the Individuals with Disabilities Education Act (IDEA)?
+What is the IDEA?

-IDEA is a federal law that requires school districts to provide a "free appropriate public education" (in English, referred to as FAPE) to eligible children with disabilities.
-A free appropriate public education means that special education and related services are to be provided as described in an individualized education program (in English, known as IEP) and under public supervision to your child at no cost to you.
+IDEA is a federal law that requires school districts to provide a "free appropriate public education" (FAPE) to eligible children with disabilities.
+A free appropriate public education means that special education and related services are to be provided as described in an individualized education program (IEP) and under public supervision to your child at no cost to you.